 - Optical coherence tomography—light waves are used to take pictures of the retina

-- Anti-vascular endothelial growth factor injections into your eye to improve oxygen levels in the retina tissue
+- Anti-vascular endothelial growth factor (Anti-VEGF)—injected into the eye to improve oxygen levels in the retina tissue

-- Steroid injection into the eye to slow inflammation and damage
+- Steroid—injected into the eye to slow inflammation and damage

-- Laser treatment—a laser is used to shrink abnormal blood vessels or to stop or slow leaks
+- Laser treatment—to shrink abnormal blood vessels or to stop or slow leaks

 To help reduce your chance of getting diabetic retinopathy: